 |Length of Latvia's Baltic coastline||494 km.|

 |Largest lake||Lubāns, 80.7 sq.km.|

 |Longest river within Latvian territory||the Gauja, 452 km.|

 |Largest river to flow through Latvian territory||the Daugava, total length 1,005 km, of which 352 km within Latvian territory.|

 |Metric units||1 km = 0.62 mile; 1 m = 39.37 inches|

-Latvia is bordered by Estonia to the north, Russia to the east, Lithuania to the south and the Baltic Sea to the west.
+Latvia is bordered by Estonia to the north, Russia to the east, Belarus to the southeast, Lithuania to the south and the Baltic Sea to the west.
 Its strategic location has made it an international crossroad for trade, commerce and cultural exchange since ancient times.
 Vikings followed the ‘Amber Road’ through Latvian territory along the Daugava River to reach Byzantium and the Mediterranean Sea.

 Latvia’s weather features a temperate maritime climate, with mild summers, moderate winters and frequently high levels of humidity and precipitation.

 - The average precipitation amount: